G-Core/product-documentation/documentation/account-settings/billing/tax-location.md

-    --1--Why is it important to specify the correct tax location?: "why-is-it-important-to-specify-the-correct-tax-location" --1--How is my tax location determined?: "how-is-my-tax-location-determined" --1--How can I change my tax location?: "how-can-i-change-my-tax-location" --1--How can I add a VAT number?: "how-can-I-add-a-vat-number"
+    --1--Why is it important to specify the correct tax location?: "why-is-it-important-to-specify-the-correct-tax-location" --1--How is my tax location determined?: "how-is-my-tax-location-determined" --1--How can I change my tax location?: "how-can-i-change-my-tax-location" --1--How can I add a VAT number?: "how-can-i-add-a-vat-number" --1--What if I change my tax location: "what-if-i-change-my-tax-location"
 pageTitle: Guide to managing your tax location | Gcore
 pageDescription: Setting your tax location in Gсore, how it affects billing, and how to add a VAT number for accurate tax application.
 ---